Doc Brown's Chemistry - GCSE/IGCSE/GCE (basic A level) O Level Online Chemical Calculations

 8. Using moles to calculate empirical formula deduce molecular formula

-of a compound/molecule starting with reacting masses or % composition
+of a compound/molecule starting with reacting masses or % composition by mass

 The basis of this method, is that a mole of defined species has the same number of defined 'particles' in it.
 So calculating the mole ratio of atoms in the combination, gives you the actual atomic ratio in the compound.
 This ratio is then expressed in the simplest whole number atomic ratio, which is the empirical formula. (it means the formula 'from experiment', see examples 1 and 2). (see section 3. for some simpler examples not using moles)